 Topic area Points Excellent Good Fair Unacceptable 5 4 3 2 Medical History Identifies many systemic conditions altering treatment, steps taken to avoid medical problem, effect on dental hygiene diagnosis and/or care.
-Relates many medical history findings to periodontal disease: its progression, Identifies several systemic conditions altering treatment, steps taken to avoid medical problem, effect on dental hygiene diagnosis and/or care.
+Relates many medical history findings to periodontal disease: its progression, healing, and prevention Identifies several systemic conditions altering treatment, steps taken to avoid medical problem, effect on dental hygiene diagnosis and/or care.
 Relates several medical history findings to periodontal disease: its progression, healing, and prevention Identifies at least one relevant systemic condition altering treatment, steps taken to avoid medical problem, effect on dental hygiene diagnosis and/or care.
-Relates at least one relevant medical history finding to periodontal disease: its progression, Fails to identify any relevant systemic conditions altering treatment, steps taken to avoid medical problem, effect on dental hygiene diagnosis and/or care.
-Fails to relate any medical history finding to periodontal disease: its progression, healing, and prevention Dental History healing, and prevention Identifies many elements of the dental history, its effect on dental hygiene diagnosis and/or care.
+Relates at least one relevant medical history finding to periodontal disease: its progression, healing, and prevention Fails to identify any relevant systemic conditions altering treatment, steps taken to avoid medical problem, effect on dental hygiene diagnosis and/or care.
+Fails to relate any medical history finding to periodontal disease: its progression, healing, and prevention Dental History Identifies many elements of the dental history, its effect on dental hygiene diagnosis and/or care.
 Relates many dental history findings to periodontal disease: its progression, healing, and prevention Identifies several elements of the dental history, its effect on dental hygiene diagnosis and/or care.
-Relates several dental history findings to periodontal disease: its progression, healing, and prevention healing, and prevention Identifies at least one relevant element of the dental history, its effect on dental hygiene diagnosis and/or care.
+Relates several dental history findings to periodontal disease: its progression, healing, and prevention Identifies at least one relevant element of the dental history, its effect on dental hygiene diagnosis and/or care.
 Relates at least one relevant dental history finding to periodontal disease: its progression, healing, and prevention Fails to identify any elements of the dental history, its effect on dental hygiene diagnosis and/or care.
-Fails to relate any medical history finding to periodontal disease: its progression, healing, and prevention Oral and Dental Exams Identifies many findings of the oral and dental exams, steps taken to avoid a medical problem, effect on dental hygiene diagnosis and/or care.
+Fails to relate any medical history finding to periodontal disease: its progression, healing, and prevention Extra/ Intra- oral & Dental Exams Identifies many findings of the oral and dental exams, steps taken to avoid a medical problem, effect on dental hygiene diagnosis and/or care.
 Relates many exam findings to periodontal disease: its progression, healing, and prevention Identifies several findings of the oral and dental exams, steps taken to avoid a medical problem, effect on dental hygiene diagnosis and/or care.
 Relates several exam findings to periodontal disease: its progression, healing, and prevention Identifies at least one relevant finding of the oral and dental exams, steps taken to avoid a medical problem, effect on dental hygiene diagnosis and/or care.
 Relates at least one exam finding to periodontal disease: its progression, healing, and prevention Fails to identify any finding on the oral and dental exams, steps taken to avoid a medical problem, effect on dental hygiene diagnosis and/or care.
 Fails to relate any exam finding to periodontal disease: its progression, healing, and prevention Periodontal Exam Gingival Exam & Dental Indices Describes many characteristics of the gingival exam by quadrant.
 Evaluates many of the indices and relates to periodontal disease Describes several characteristics of the gingival exam by quadrant.
 Evaluates several of the indices and relates to periodontal disease Describes at least one characteristic of the gingival exam by quadrant.
 Evaluates one index and relates to periodontal disease Fails to describe any characteristics of the gingival exam by quadrant.
-Fails to evaluate any index and relate to periodontal disease
+Fails to evaluate any index and relate to periodontal disease Periodontal Chart Describes many of the findings of the periodontal examination and relates many findings to periodontal disease.
+Describes several of the findings of the periodontal examination and relates several to periodontal disease.
+Describes at least one of the findings of the periodontal examination and relates any to periodontal disease.
+Fails to describe any of the findings of the periodontal examination.
+Fails to relate any to periodontal disease.